FocusedLoop/PC-Part-Picker-Scrapper-to-JSON/README.md

 ## Overview
 A Python bot designed for scraping PC build data from PCPartPicker using **Selenium, regex, BeautifulSoup**, and an older version of **PyPartPicker**.
 The bot includes **anti-Cloudflare mechanisms** and **NordVPN IP rotation** to bypass detection.

-⚠ **This project was created for learning purposes only.** The scraped files are empty as a result.
+**This project was created for learning purposes only.** The scraped files are empty as a result.
 The goal was to explore how websites implement bot detection and protection mechanisms.

 ## Features
 - **NordVPN IP Rotation**: Prevents detection by switching IP addresses.
-- **Cloudflare Bypass**: Uses built-in anti-bot mechanisms (**⚠ No longer works as Cloudflare adapted**).
+- **Cloudflare Bypass**: Uses built-in anti-bot mechanisms (**No longer works as Cloudflare adapted**).
 - **Two Modes**:
   1. **URL Scraping** (`PCBuildURLScrapper.py`): Collects PC build URLs.
   2. **Data Scraping** (`PCBuildScrapper.py`): Extracts part details from collected URLs and saves them to JSON.